cihga39871/JobSchedulers.jl/docs/src/best_practice.md

     fetch(parent_job)
     ```

-    As it shows, the two child jobs is queuing because no avaiable thread in the thread pool.
+    As it shows, the two child jobs is queuing because no Available thread in the thread pool.
 The scheduler is blocked forever until you kill the parent job (or the Julia session, of course).

     If you do not wait for child jobs, the program will not block, but what if you need the results of child jobs in the parent?